 The Company will need to expend additional capital in connection with its long-term expansion plans.
-Based on the Company s April 21, 2008 cash position of \$5.3 million, and the December 2007 \$16.0 million DHW Equipment Lease Commitment (see below), of which approximately \$8.0 million lease financing remained available as of April 21, 2008, as well as cash generated from operations, management believes that the Company will have sufficient funds to complete planned restaurant openings into 2010 and maintain sufficient working capital for operations.
+Based on the Company s June 24, 2008 cash position of \$3.8 million, and the December 2007 \$16.0 million DHW Equipment Lease Commitment, of which approximately \$8.0 million lease financing remained available as of June 24, 2008, as well as expected cash flows from operations, management believes that the Company will have sufficient funds to complete currently-planned restaurant openings through 2009 and maintain sufficient working capital for operations.
 However, the Company may require further funding to open additional restaurants depending upon the number of planned openings, cost of capital, availability of developer financing or landlord tenant improvement funding, adverse sales trends, and the Company s ability to generate positive cash flow.
 If sources of liquidity are insufficient to fund expected capital needs, or the Company s needs are greater than anticipated, the Company will be required to raise additional funds in the future through the incurrence of indebtedness or public or private sales of equity securities.
-As of March 25, 2008, management continued to pursue debt financing alternatives in order to solidify the Company s expansion plans.